- About Us

 - DME Reuse

-After a morning workshop on the Americans with Disabilities Act (ADA) and physical accessibility, ABLE Tech provided an afternoon workshop.
+After a morning workshop on the Americans with Disabilities Act (ADA) and accessibility in the built environment, ABLE Tech provided an afternoon workshop.
 The workshop focused on high level concepts of digital accessibility, document accessibility and multimedia accessibility.
 This was one of two such workshops, with the second for this audience coming up in December, 2013.

 OU's Health Sciences Center put on a pilot program with a focus on technology in education.
 Speakers were invited to present information on different aspects of technology.
 ABLE Tech introduced digital accessibility and provided a brief introduction to accessibility in Microsoft Word 2010.
 This gave participants a frame of reference in accessibility and some techniques to begin to incorporate accessible design into their work.